Cinereous owl

-The cinereous owl (Strix sartorii) or Mexican barred owl, is an owl that is endemic to Mexico.
+The cinereous owl (Strix sartorii), or Mexican barred owl, is a species of owl that is endemic to Mexico.

 Taxonomy and systematics

-The cinereous owl has variously been considered a subspecies of barred owl (Strix varia) or even a barred owl that included what is now the fulvous owl (Strix fulvescens).
-However, since 2010, vocal and genetic differences have been shown to warrant its treatment as a species in its own right according to the International Ornithological Committee (IOC) and the Clements taxonomy.
-However, as of December 2020 the BirdLife International Handbook of the Birds of the World retain it as a subspecies of barred owl.
+The cinereous owl has historically often been considered a subspecies of barred owl (Strix varia), sometimes along with the fulvous owl (Strix fulvescens).
+However, since 2010, vocal and genetic differences have been shown to warrant its treatment as a species in its own right, according to the International Ornithological Committee (IOC) and the Clements taxonomy.
+However, as of December 2020 the BirdLife International Handbook of the Birds of the World retains it as a subspecies of barred owl.